JetBrains/kotlin-multiplatform-dev-docs/topics/ios-liquid-glass.md

 * [Add navigation callbacks to the iOS entry point](#add-navigation-callbacks-to-the-ios-entry-point) so the iOS layer can control which tab is active and respond to navigation events.
 * [Intercept navigation at the Compose level](#intercept-navigation-at-the-compose-level) so detail routes are forwarded to Swift instead of being handled by Compose.
   This tutorial shows the Navigation 3 implementation — adapt this step if you use a different navigation library.
-* [Build a standalone screen renderer for iOS](#build-a-standalone-screen-renderer-for-ios) — a function that renders any detail route as a self-contained composable, wrapped with the theme and DI setup needed to run outside the full `App()`.
+* [Build a standalone screen renderer for iOS](#build-a-standalone-screen-renderer-for-ios) so SwiftUI can render any detail route on its own outside the full `App()`.
-* [Hide Compose's built-in navigation UI](#hide-compose-s-built-in-navigation-ui) when SwiftUI is in charge, using a new `LocalUseNativeNavigation` composition local.
+* [Hide Compose's built-in navigation UI](#hide-compose-s-built-in-navigation-ui) when SwiftUI is in charge so users don't see duplicate title bars and back buttons.
 * [Expose new iOS entry points](#expose-new-ios-entry-points) for creating the root view controller and individual screen view controllers.

 In the native iOS code (Swift):

-* [Build the SwiftUI navigation layer](#build-the-swiftui-navigation-layer) with `TabView`, per-tab `NavigationStack`, and the bridges that embed Compose screens.
+* [Build the SwiftUI navigation layer](#build-the-swiftui-navigation-layer) with native `TabView` and `NavigationStack` views, and the bridges that embed Compose screens.

 ## Add title metadata to routes